 What is Radiation?

-Radiation can be described as energy or particles from a source that travel through space or other mediums.
+Radiation can be described as energy or particles from a source that travels through space or other mediums.
 Light, heat, microwaves and wireless communications are all forms of radiation.
 This includes the following:

 - Particle Radiation: such as alpha radiation (α), beta radiation (β), and neutron radiation.